 All Air Koryo flights from Beijing depart from Terminal 2 of Beijing PEK Airport and the check-in counter is found within the international departure area.
 We recommend checking in two hours before your flight is scheduled to depart as queues at the counter are always certain to be delayed with North Koreans returning home to Pyongyang and checking in multiple luggage and boxes of supplies.

 Air Koryo luggage allowance is 23kg per person for economy, and 30kg for business flyers.
 The carry-on luggage limit is 5kg but this not strictly enforced.
+Business class passengers also have lounge access for both PEK and Pyongyang Airport although no priority luggage is offered.
 Air Koryo does not have a frequent flyer program and are not associated with any other frequent flyer programs.

 It’s also worth noting here that although Air Koryo have their own booking website, it is not possible as a tourist to book your own Air Koryo flights.
 Registered North Korean tour operators can arrange this for you.